webbhm/NerdFarm/README.md

 ## Hardware Build:

 **Fan:**
-There are two fans, one for circulation and one for exhausting excess heat  These can run off the Raspberry's 5V or from a external 12V transformer
+There are two fans, one for circulation and one for exhausting excess heat  These should be run from a external 12V transformer

+**Lights**
+The code located here assumes the lights have a 110V cord wired through the relay (pin #4).
+Due to concerns about the wiring, the latest code build [https://github.com/webbhm/NerdFarm] has switched to an RF outlet.
+This takes some more setup, but makes all the wiring 'plug and play', and much safer.
+If you want to use the legacy relay code, it is named 'Light_Relay.py'.
+Simply save this file as 'Light.py' and the alternate (legacy) build should work.
+Only one RF plug is used, unless you are doing the alternate build with a auto-fill pump for the reservoir.
+Setting up the RF requires running RF_Receive and pushing the buttons on the remote.
+Push each button several times and note the output displayed on the screen; these are the codes unique to your outlets, which need to be copied into a dictionary structure found in RF_Send.py.
+You need to hold the remote within inches of the receiver, and the receiver lacks a good antenna.
+For more details on the set-up and background, simply Google 'raspberry pi rf'.

 **Temperature/Humidity Sensor**
 A SI7021 sensor on an I2C bus is used for temperature and humidity.
 See the following for (instructions)[https://learn.adafruit.com/adafruit-si7021-temperature-plus-humidity-sensor/overview] on use and wiring.